Dog-Friendly Temecula: Wine, Food, and a Tail-Wagging Time

 Blackbird Tavern

 Before you leave town, enjoy Sunday brunch at BlackBird Tavern in Old Town.
+It’s a casual, converted old barn that serves an eclectic mix of brunch fare like chilaquiles, a croissant breakfast sandwich, chicken & waffles, and chocolate French toast.
 The Italian Bennie is delicious, and dogs are permitted in the bar and out on the back patio.
-For a quick but delicious bite to take on the road, try Le Coffee Shop on 4th street where they serve up authentic French pastries and delicious coffee drinks.

 - Akash Winery